nymlab/trusted-crypto-asset/README.md

 * The token logic must be consistent with the smart contract based standards for fungible, non fungible and composite token structures (e.g. [20](https://docs.openzeppelin.com/contracts/3.x/erc20), [721](https://docs.openzeppelin.com/contracts/3.x/erc721), [1155](https://docs.openzeppelin.com/contracts/3.x/erc1155))
 * Policies and procedures regarding the management of fraud-prevention, AML risk on suspected accounts (freeze/unfreeze of funds) must be in place
 * A continuous IT security auditing of the mint/burn infrastructure must be assured
-* where the asset is a stable coin, minters must provide real-time third party auditing of fiat reserves
+* Where the asset is a stable coin, minters must provide real-time third party auditing of fiat reserves

 #### Holder

-To be considered regulated, a Crypto Asset needs to satisfy regulatory requirements regarding their holders.
+To be considered regulated, a crypto asset needs to satisfy regulatory requirements regarding its holders.
-These requirements may vary on the basis of the Crypto Asset specific purpose, however, trusted crypto assets imply that  a set of minimal requirements are met, like proving that the holder has successfully carried out KYC and AML checks with an ascertainable trusted third party ([trusted issuer](/README.md#trusted-issuers)).
+These requirements may vary on the basis of the crypto asset specific purpose, however, trusted crypto assets imply that  a set of minimal requirements are met, like proving that the holder has successfully carried out KYC and AML checks with an ascertainable trusted third party ([trusted issuer](/README.md#trusted-issuers)).
 Decentralised identity and SSI protocols allow us to tread a narrow path that combines the user's right to privacy/anonymity with the possibility of on-chain verification that they have successfully, and without revocation, passed KYC and AML checks.
-Furthermore, the EU is on the verge of issuing the new rules ([eIDAS2](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation)) and technical standards (mainly provided by [ETSI](https://www.etsi.org/)) regarding the so called Identity wallets; in this regard, SSI provides us with the chance to inject in the transaction itself all the needed proofs, allowing for continuous validation of the personal wallet compliance.
+Furthermore, the EU is on the verge of issuing the new rules ([eIDAS2](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation)) and technical standards (mainly provided by [ETSI](https://www.etsi.org/)) regarding the so-called Identity wallets; in this regard, SSI provides us with the chance to inject in the transaction itself all the needed proofs, allowing for continuous validation of the personal wallet compliance.
 Finally, an important client-side technical requirement is the binding between the holder and the verifiable credentials stored on the personal wallet; currently, this feature may be achieved through the adoption of anonymous credential technology.

 #### Network

-A sustainable proof of stake network, that provides token holders with the possibility to delegate their tokens and contribute to the network’s TVL in exchange of an APR, needs to comply with a number of regulatory constraints.
+A sustainable proof of stake network, that provides token holders with the possibility to delegate their tokens and contribute to the network’s TVL in exchange for an APR, needs to comply with a number of regulatory constraints.

 Know Your Validator (KYV):

 * A trusted crypto asset holder who decides to delegate value to a specific validator must be guaranteed by an established assurance and accountability threshold
 * The mass adoption of decentralised technologies does not eliminate the need to protect the investor [token holder] willing to invest [stake] their crypto value with a validator
-* Standard investor protection rules require moving beyond the concept of a 'trustless' network in favour of an ‘accountable’ network, where the value at stake [TVL] cease to be the defining security metrics, rather, the continuous and transparent process of verification of valid legal requirements and operational soundness become the minimum assurance threshold
+* Standard investor protection rules require moving beyond the concept of a 'trustless' network in favour of an ‘accountable’ network, where the value at stake [TVL] ceases to be the defining security metric, rather, the continuous and transparent process of verification of valid legal requirements and operational soundness becomes the minimum assurance threshold

 ### Utility components

 #### Trusted Issuers

-Trusted Issuers of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/#what-is-a-verifiable-credential) (VC) are instrumental to a decentralised trust framework.
+Trusted Issuers of [verifiable credentials](https://www.w3.org/TR/vc-data-model/#what-is-a-verifiable-credential) (VC) are instrumental to a decentralised trust framework.
 Trusted Issuers define a decentralised trust framework:

 * It is up to the network participating community ([DAO](https://www.investopedia.com/tech/what-dao/)) to establish and maintain the principles [requirements and constraints] regarding the trustability of assertions [VCs and proofs] based on the ascertainability of their Trusted Issuers
 * The set of Trusted Issuers can be generally defined [eIDAS Trust Service Provider List] or locally specified, eventually inheriting the general available entities and integrating the set with specific third parties
 * Most importantly, the shift from a federated identity schemas ([SAML](https://www.cloudflare.com/en-gb/learning/access-management/what-is-saml/), [Oauth2](https://oauth.net/2/) and [OIDC](https://openid.net/connect/)) where synchronous interaction with the identity provider is required to SSI allows for a full peer-to-peer interaction between the (credential) holder and the verifier